 To prove the fact that video plays an important part of your content marketing strategy, here are a few key statistics:

-In other words, now’s the time for your business to create a winning video content strategy.
+In other words, now’s the time for your business to create a winning video content marketing strategy .

-But I want to help you find viewers and promote your videos better.
+But I want to help you find viewers, and to better promote your videos.
 These are valuable business assets, so you need to make sure the right people watch them.

-People not only use this network to find specific videos, but they also use it to search for broad information – just as they would on Google.com.
+People not only use this network to find specific videos, but they also use it to search for broad information – just as they would on Google.

 There are also practical steps you can take to help make your videos easier to find on YouTube.
 Here are a few keys to video SEO.

 - Add keywords to your video description and include a link to your website.
-Keep it to 70 characters on YouTube and help users to understand what your video is about.
+Keep it under 70 characters on YouTube, and help users understand what your video marketing campaign is about.

 Here a good example from R-Tools Technology:

 - Use tags properly with different keyword variations.
 Think about all the different things that people who watch your video could be looking for, and make sure to include these.